 The blueprints have a 1/48 scale in the monograph, I had them scanned and printed to a scale of 1/36 by a reprographer.
 The thorough study of the monograph as well as other documentations represent hundreds of hours of researches in the whole project.

-The manufacturing time is around 4000 hours of shed work over several years.
+The manufacturing time is around 5000 hours of shed work over several years, including the rigging.
 A perpetual challenge at every step.
 Each piece is unique and fabricated following the blueprints or based on historical researches.
 It’s also often the same piece being fabricated multiple times before obtaining the final one.

 About the ship